YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 #### EBS Ecryption
 how to encrypt volumes
-1. create a snapshot of the unencrypted root device volume
+1. `create a snapshot` of the unencrypted root device volume
-2. create a copy of the snapshot and slect the encypt optin
+2. create a `copy` of the snapshot and select the `encrypt option`
-3. create an AMI from the encrypted snapshot
+3. create an `Amazon Machine Image AMI` from the encrypted snapshot
-4. use that AMI to launch new encrypted instances
+4. use that AMI to `launch new` encrypted instances

 #### EC2 Hibernation